gettes/TimeMachineMonitor/README.md

 -------

 No warranties are implied with using this software.
 Use at your own risk.
 You accept all responsibilities for running the software.

+The apps do not require any privileges nor do they do anything nefarious.
+The shell code is included.